-Musee Grevin is open everyday of the year.
-Most of the time from 9.30am to 7pm.
+Musee Grévin is open everyday of the year, at least from 10am to 6pm.
 Opening times vary on different days and seasons.
-Please check for the exact date of your visit.
+Check opening time on the exact date of your visit.
 Ticket price: 22.50 euros.
 Children (6 to 14): 17.50 euros.

 Marie Tussaud was born in 1761 in Strasbourg, France.
 Her mother worked as a housekeeper for Dr. Philippe Curtius in Bern, Switzerland, who was a physician skilled in wax modeling.
 Curtius taught Tussaud the art of wax modelling.

 He moved to Paris and took his young apprentice, 6 years old, with him.
 Tussaud created her first wax sculpture in 1777 of Voltaire.
 At the age of 17 she became the art tutor to King Louis XVI of France’s sister, Madame Elizabeth, at the Palace of Versailles.
 During the French Revolution she was imprisoned for three months awaiting execution, but was released after the intervention of an influential friend.

 After many adventures, in 1835, Marie Tussaud settled down in Baker Street, London and opened a museum.
 Madame Tussauds died in London in 1850 at the age of 88.